AnthonyBloomer/smartmove-api/README.md

 # smartmove API
 A RESTful API to retrieve property price statistics in Ireland and the UK.

-You can find the database schema and SQL procedures here: https://github.com/AnthonyBloomer/smartmove-load-scripts
+You can find the database schema, SQL procedures and other load scripts needed here: https://github.com/AnthonyBloomer/smartmove-load-scripts

 ## Installation